RedHatQE/polarize/README.md

       - /some/link/to/share  # optional

   Scenario: Annotated class generates valid XML
-    Given The class is annotated with @Polarion
-      And The Polarion annotation has author
+    Given The class is annotated with @TestDefinition And The TestDefinition annotation has author
-      And The Polarion annotation has projectId
+      And The TestDefinition annotation has projectId
-      And The Polarion annotation has sub-annotation Requirement And The field for xmlDesc is an empty string in the Annotation Then XML suitable for the WorkItem importer will be generated
+      And The TestDefinition annotation has sub-annotation Requirement And The field for xmlDesc is an empty string in the Annotation Then XML suitable for the WorkItem importer will be generated
 ```